SSProve/ssprove/README.md

 `LiftStateful.v`

-## Axioms and assumptions
+## Axioms

-### Axioms
+### List of axioms

-Throughout the development we rely on the axioms of functional extensionality, proof irrelevance, as well as propositional extensionality as listed below.
-Perhaps more surprisingly, we also rely on the constructive indefinite description axiom.
-We inherit its use from mathcomp-analysis.
+Throughout the development we rely on the following standard axioms: functional extensionality, proof irrelevance, and propositional extensionality, as listed below.
+We also rely on the constructive indefinite description axiom, whose use we inherit from the `mathcomp-analysis` library.

 ```coq
 ax_proof_irrel : ClassicalFacts.proof_irrelevance